-Biography: I'm a research fellow at the Department for Applied Mathematics at Flame University.
-My interests lie at the intersection of conformal field theory, geometric phenomena in quantum systems, quantum thermodynamics, and condensed matter theory.
-In particular, I'm deeply interested in the properties of conformal field theories (CFTs) out of equilibrium, and the ways by which nonequilibrium CFT phenomena manifest in condensed matter models.
-I'm also interested in the geometric properties of Lindbladians in open quantum systems and their applications to condensed matter systems, particularly CFTs with nondegenerate steady state spaces.
+Biography: I'm a research fellow at the Centre for Mathematical Modelling at Flame University.
+My interests lie at the intersection of geometric phenomena in quantum systems, conformal field theory, quantum thermodynamics, and condensed matter theory.
+In particular, I'm deeply interested in geometric properties of Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) dynamics and their applications to condensed matter systems, quantum information processing, and classical information processing.
+I'm also interested in the properties of conformal field theories (CFTs) out of equilibrium, and the ways by which nonequilibrium CFT phenomena manifest in condensed matter models.
 Finally, I'm interested in the consequences that renormalisation group transformations have for resource theories.

 At present, my work focuses on applications of resource theories and shortcuts-to-adiabaticity to physical models for reversible computing and conformally invariant systems.
 Reversible computing is a paradigm of computing that relies on preserving and unwinding correlations, which allows us to avoid the energy cost resulting from irretrievably ejecting information stored in memory devices into the environment.
 Although systems implementing reversible logic were first proposed as early as 1978 by Fredkin and Toffoli; designing a model of fast, fully adiabatic, and scalable classical reversible operations remains an ongoing and active area of interest.
 Here, the language of shortcuts-to-adiabaticity, resource theories, and quantum speed limits are especially suited to helping us design our desired models for reversible computing.
-I'm currently working alongside Michael P. Frank (Sandia National Labs), David Guéry-Odelin (Uni.
-Toulouse III), and Matthew Brown (UCSB) to develop these models.
+I'm currently working alongside Michael P. Frank (Sandia National Labs), Giacomo Guarnieri (Trinity College Dublin), John Goold (Trinity College Dublin), and David Guéry-Odelin (Uni.
+Toulouse III) to develop these models.

 Before my current appointment, I received my M.Sci. in physics from Carnegie Mellon University in 2016, and my B.Sci. in physics from Carnegie Mellon University in 2014.
 There, I worked under Di Xiao on optoelectronic phenomena on the surfaces of topological insulators, in particular examining properties of the photogalvanic effect on the surfaces of topological insulators at zero and finite temperature.
 I also had the brief opportunity to work on curve fitting for experimental soft condensed matter physics under Stephanie Tristram-Nagle, as well as on analytic analysis of the dynamical RG flow of the Ising model under Robert Swendsen.